-Considerations: This is a specialized lens, and for a lot of people might not be worth the price considering the lens will most likely be used occasionally.
+Considerations: This is a specialized lens, in general, the wider the lens the harder the lens is to use - adding the main subject becomes challenging, and the main subject may get lost somewhere in the image "where is Waldo", Move in close is my recommendation.
+For a lot of people, the lens might not be worth the price considering a fisheye lens will most likely be used occasionally.
 If you are just starting your inventory of glass a fisheye would not be the best choice out the gate, but if you have the main staples covered - yeah!.
-FX vs DX although the lens will mount on a DX camera, the results will be diminished by the crop factor and you will no longer have a circular fisheye.
-When used with an FX sensor camera, the circular image will not fully fill the sensor since it is "round" and not rectangular - thus reducing some of those usable mega-pixels.
+FX vs DX although the lens will mount on a DX camera, the resulting effect will be diminished by the crop factor and you will no longer have a circular fisheye and not even a diaganol fisheye.
+When used with an DX (CROP) sensor camera, the circular image will not fully fill the sensor since it is "round" and not rectangular - thus reducing some of those usable mega-pixels.

 Top Things you need to know about a Circular Fisheye: